 Click Beetle

-The Click Beetle’s common name comes from the clicking sound that is made by a mechanism on the thorax of adults.
-These beetles use this mechanism to throw themselves into the air or to right themselves when they are on their backs.
-Click beetles are commonly found under stones and logs or look at flowers and vegetation.
+The click beetle’s common name comes from the clicking sound that is made by a mechanism on the thorax of adults.
+They use this mechanism to throw themselves into the air or to right themselves when they are on their backs.
+They are commonly found under stones and logs or look at flowers and vegetation.

 The larvae can be very destructive.
 They like to feed on newly planted seeds and the roots of beans, cotton, potatoes, corn, and cereals.